AntonMause/rv16poc/README.md

 - 1x MACC  17 bit signed (alu)
 - 600 LE  (this is what you find around each MACC)

-The current snapshot is intended to use Libero SoC version 2022.2
+The current snapshot is intended to use Libero SoC version 2023.1

-### >Done:  G4, code runs on 2021.2 too, first steps towards Linux support
-### >ToDo:  G5, fix issue with Library Element

 Unpack ./rv16poc-RevXYZ.zip to your projects directory and name ./rv16poc/ .

 Edit ./scripts/g..config.tcl if you use older Libero, or even checkout older repo.